 The oldest flow-gauging station still in operation in South Africa is on the Mooi River near Potchefstroom in North West.
-It celebrated a century of monitoring in August 2004.

 A new initiative to monitor precipitation in mountainous areas has been launched.
 There are 21 operational rainfall stations in the mountains of the Western Cape and five stations are operational in the Mpumalanga escarpment.
 Observations are relayed through the cellular short-message system.
-The data is updated daily on the

-Department of Water Affairs and Forestry's website at www.dwaf.gov.za.
+The data is updated daily on the Department of Water Affairs and Forestry's website at www.dwaf.gov.za.